 Every day we drive countless miles, content that our car will safely get us from one place to another.
 Few of us even think about our tires.
 Yet, in nine percent of all automobile accidents, one or more of the cars had pre-crash tire defects, according to the Department of Transportation statistics.

 The same report said that half of tire-related crashes involve a single-car accident.
 If you suspect your accident was from a defective tire, contact John Foy & Associates at 404-400-4000.
-Our attorneys, along with our investigators, can piece together the accident to see if defective tires caused your injuries.
+Our car accident attorneys in Atlanta, along with our investigators, can piece together the accident to see if defective tires caused your injuries.

 What Should I Do If a Loved One or I Have Been Injured in an Automobile Accident Resulting from a Blowout or Defective Tires?